What is an Area Approval?

 - Stakeholder Engagement evidence;

-- Written permission from the Land Owner or ownership or leasehold Title – This is to demonstrate you have permission to use the land for the purposes of model aircraft
+- Written permission from the land owner or leaseholder – This is to demonstrate you have permission to use the land for the purposes of model aircraft

 How is this information presented to CASA?

 It is important all of the information provided in an Area Approval is consistent, complete and contained.
-That means ensuring, where possible, all information provided is contained within one document.
+The responsibility of the MAAQ Development Officer will be to collate and clarify the information provided before entering the information into the Area Approval software (AVCRM).

 Is this process being automated?